 Good Guide 1: Have a hearty breakfast every day

-Why is it good for you: As you grow older, your body begins to need fewer calories, but you require just as many nutrients to maintain a healthy weight, energy and memory level as well as to prevent or control chronic diseases.
-We suggest nutrient-dense breakfast that packed a lot of minerals, vitamins, and other nutrients your body needs into low amount of calories like the ones below!
+Why is it good for you: As you grow older, your body begins to need fewer calories.
+But you’ll require just as many nutrients to maintain a healthy weight, energy and memory level.
+As well as to prevent or control chronic diseases.
+We suggest a nutrient-dense breakfast that packs in lots of minerals, vitamins, and other nutrients.

 Easy tips: Refuel your body by eating breakfast within the 1st hour of waking up with these Power Food: